All Products

 400 MB/s

-Cost-sensitive file sharing workloads that require moderate latency, such as database backup, log storage, Windows user directory, and Linux home directory.
+Cost-sensitive file sharing workloads that have low requirements for response latency, such as database backups, log storage, Windows user directories, and Linux home directories.

-Latency-sensitive file sharing workloads that require low latency, such as container data persistence, AI training data storage, manufacturing simulation, and genetic computing.
+Latency-sensitive file sharing workloads that require low response latency, such as data persistence for containers, AI training data storage, industrial simulation, and genetic computing.

-Latency-sensitive file sharing workloads that require low latency, such as Linux or Windows applications for enterprises, container persistent volumes (PVs), web content management, and genetic computing.
+Latency-sensitive file sharing workloads that require low response latency, such as Linux or Windows enterprise applications, container PersistentVolumes (PVs), web content management, and genetic computing.

-Latency-sensitive Linux applications for enterprises, development and test environments for continuous integration and continuous deployment (CI/CD), high-performance web services, online education services, and online gaming services.
+Latency-sensitive Linux enterprise applications, CI/CD staging environments, high-performance web services, online education services, and online game services.

 Protocols and clients